-Eleonora Ardemagni is an ISPI Associate Research Fellow.
-Teaching Assistant at the Catholic University of Milan (course “History and Institutions of Asia”), Gulf and Eastern Mediterranean Analyst for the NATO Defense College Foundation.
+Eleonora Ardemagni is an ISPI Associate Research Fellow (contributing habitually to the MENA Centre publications since 2013) and her research analysis focuses on Yemen, Gulf monarchies and Arab military forces.
+Teaching Assistant at the Catholic University of Milan (MSc courses “Regional Studies-Middle East” and “History of Islamic Asia”) and Gulf Analyst for the NATO Defense College Foundation.

-She lectures at ASERI (Graduate School of Economics and International Relations, Milan), Master in Middle Eastern Studies (seminar “Yemen: Drivers of Conflict and Security Implications”).
+She contributes regularly to Aspenia online (Aspen Institute Italy), AffarInternazionali, Storia Urbana; since 2016, she is also Middle Eastern politics commentator for the Italian newspaper Avvenire.
+Adjunct Professor at ASERI (Graduate School of Economics and International Relations, Milan), Master in Middle Eastern Studies-MIMES (seminar “Yemen: Drivers of Conflict and Security Implications”).

-Her analysis, essays and scientific publications appeared on Afriche e Orienti, NATO Review, NATO Defense College, Middle East Institute, International Studies Journal, Carnegie Sada, Carnegie Middle East Center, LSE Middle East Centre Blog, Arab Gulf States Institute in Washington, Gulf Affairs-OxGAPS (Oxford University), Future Centre (Faras, UAE), University of Nicosia-Eastern Mediterranean Policy Notes, Fondazione Oasis, ITSTIME-Sicurezza Terrorismo e Società, Orizzonte Cina-T.wai, Limes, Equilibri and ResetDOC.
+Her analysis and papers appeared on Afriche e Orienti, NATO Review, NATO Defense College, Middle East Institute, Carnegie Sada, Carnegie Middle East Center, LSE Middle East Centre Blog, Arab Gulf States Institute in Washington, Gulf Affairs, OxGAPS-Oxford Gulf & Arabian Peninsula Studies Forum (Oxford University), Future Centre (Faras, UAE), University of Nicosia-Eastern Mediterranean Policy Notes, Sicurezza, Terrorismo & Società (ITSTIME), Fondazione Oasis, World Energy, Orizzonte Cina-T.wai, Limes, Equilibri and ResetDOC.